ghalex/arc-starter-kit/README.md

 ## 1. Description

-StarterKit for REACT + Mobx + ARc.
+StarterKit for REACT + Rematch + ARc.
 The architecture is based on the [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/) methodology.